Concordia captain's lawyers seek new expert survey of ship hulk

-GROSSETO, Italy (Reuters) - Lawyers for Francesco Schettino, captain of the Costa Concordia cruise liner that capsized off Italy’s coast killing 32 people, called on Thursday for a new expert survey of the ship’s wreck to clarify exactly what caused the deaths.
+GROSSETO, Italy, July 18 (Reuters) - Lawyers for Francesco Schettino, captain of the Costa Concordia cruise liner that capsized off Italy’s coast killing 32 people, called on Thursday for a new expert survey of the ship’s wreck to clarify exactly what caused the deaths.

 He has admitted a share of responsibility for the accident as captain of the vessel, but says he should not bear sole blame and his lawyers have pointed the finger at the ship’s owners Costa Cruises.